dwang0721/PongPlus/README.md

 *	**Reflection**:  Balls will bounce back from each other.
 *	**Exchange of Momentum**: If a rainbow ball hits a normal ball, they will exchange the momentum.
 Meaning the normal ball will become a rainbow ball and vice versa.
 *	**Particles**: A particle system is built in this game.
 If a ball hits the left or right boundary, it will explode and generate a particle cluster, like fireworks.

+### Music License:
+RoccoW_-_07_-_Fuck_Sidechain_Compression_on_Gameboy.mp3
+ロッコ by RoccoW is licensed under a Attribution-ShareAlike License.
+Based on a work athttps://roccow.bandcamp.com/album/- Permissions beyond the scope of this license may be available atwww.soundcloud.com/roccowor contact artist via email.